morgannprice/PaperBLAST/README.md

 Please put the blast executables (formatdb, blastall, and fastacmd) in the bin/blast/ subdirectory.

+Please put the usearch executable in the bin/ subdirectory.
+I have only tested usearch version 8.0.

-The cgi/ directory contains the common gateway interface script, litSearch.cgi, which is the interface for using PaperBLAST.
+The cgi/ subdirectory contains the common gateway interface script, litSearch.cgi, which is the interface for using PaperBLAST.

 For litSearch.cgi to work, the data/ subdirectory must include the sqlite3 database and the protein BLAST database.
 These are both built by bin/buildLitDb.pl

-Create a tmp/ directory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/
+Create a tmp/ subdirectory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/

 # Dependencies

 sqlite3 is required

-The MicrobesOnline code base must be in ~/Genomics.
+To identify search terms from MicrobesOnline, the MicrobesOnline code base must be in ~/Genomics.
+(This is not required by the CGI scripts.)
 See http://www.microbesonline.org/programmers.html#source

 The swissknife perl library must be in the SWISS subdirectory (so that